 Wireframes and copy allow designers to focus on presentation.
 The best designers can do both wireframing and design, but often by the time they finish prototyping, they start worrying too much about functionality and less about visual appeal.
 It’s hard to keep the balance.
 That’s why it’s best to have a UX designer and a graphic designer on the team.

-As you can see, each stage of website creation process requires the involvement of an expert, be it a UX designer, a copywriter, a designer, a developer or a project manager.
+As you can see, each stage of the website creation process requires the involvement of an expert, be it a UX designer, a copywriter, a designer, a developer or a project manager.

 Depending on your needs the cost of a custom website can range from $3000 to $30 000 and more {INSERT AGENCY’S ESTIMATIONS}.